What is Single Sign-On (SSO) and how does it work in Purple Mash?

 What to know about using SSO with Purple Mash

-Email Matching: A school admin must first input the relevant Office365 or Google email address in the school's 2Lasso Administrative Dashboard in order for SSO to work.
+Email Matching: A school admin must first input the relevant Office365 or Google email address in the school's Manage Users Dashboard in order for SSO to work.
 The first time a staff member or a pupil logs in with their Google or Office 365, a window will pop-up and ask them to authenticate via the relevant service.
-The email address of the Office 365 or Google login must match what is in 2Lasso in order to match the pupil or staff member with their Purple Mash account.
+The email address of the Office 365 or Google login must match what is in Manage Users in order to match the pupil or staff member with their Purple Mash account.
 We do not store the login credentials (or even see them) when access is authenticated via SSO, but we do match the email address to the user within Purple Mash.

 Password Changes: If a pupil or staff member changes their Office 365 or Google password (or is required to by their IT department), the next time they login to Purple Mash, they'll be prompted to input their relevant password again.
 Normally, unless a recent password change has taken place, Purple Mash will bypass the full login screen so that clicking on the Google or Office 365 Sign In button will take them straight into their Purple Mash account.